binghamtonuniversity-cs110/template-lab0-introduction/README.md

 ## Part A: Learning the Environment and Writing the code

+Part A must be completed in lab.
+Each lab during the semester will have a Part A that you must attempt to complete in lab.
+As soon as you complete Part A, you may show the TA and leave.
+If you cannot complete Part A by the end of lab, speak with the TA at the end of lab.

+If you miss your lab time without prior arrangements with me or the TA, you cannot make up or complete part A outside of lab.
+In this case, you will not receive credit for Part A, even if completed (_many labs will require you to complete Part A in order to complete the lab_).

+There will usually be additional parts to the lab that may be completed outside of lab on your own time.

-In this lab, you will learn to:
+_In this lab, you will learn to_:

-- Use the command line to issue commands to the operating system
+* Use the command line to issue commands to the operating system
-- Write and execute a simple python program in a command-line environment
+* Write and execute a simple python program in a command-line environment
-- Use `git` to manage your projects and submit your work for grading.
+* Use `git` to manage your projects and submit your work for grading.

 Look for these icons!